plicatec on the subject of data

-The protection of personal data is an important concern for us.
-Therefore, we conduct our activities in compliance with applicable laws on the protection of personal data and data security.
-In the following, you will learn what information we may collect, how we handle it and to whom we may make it available.
+The protection of personal data is important to us.
+Therefore, we conduct our activities in accordance with the applicable legislation on the protection of personal data and data security.
+Below you will find out what information we may collect, how we handle it and to whom we may make it available.

-The controller within the meaning of the General Data Protection Regulation and other national data protection laws of the member states as well as other data protection provisions is:
+The person responsible within the meaning of the General Data Protection Regulation and other national data protection laws of the member states as well as other data protection regulations is:

 plicatec business development GmbH

-The data protection officer of the data controller is:
+The data protection officer of the person responsible is:

 We have appointed a data protection officer for our company.
-You can reach our data protection officer by telephone or e-mail.
+You can reach our data protection officer by phone or email.

 III.
 General information on data processing

-We process users’ personal data only in compliance with the relevant data protection provisions.
-This means that the users’ data is only processed if a legal permission exists.
-I.e., in particular if the data processing is necessary for the provision of our contractual services (e.g. processing of orders) and online services, or is required by law, or if we have the consent of the user, as well as on the basis of our legitimate interests.
-We process personal data of our users to the extent necessary to provide a functional website and our content and services.
-The processing of personal data of our users is regularly carried out only with the consent of the user.
-An exception applies in those cases where it is not possible to obtain prior consent for factual reasons and the processing of the data is permitted by legal regulations.
+We process personal data of users only in compliance with the relevant data protection regulations.
+This means that user data will only be processed if there is legal permission.
+Ie, in particular if data processing is required to provide our contractual services (e.g. processing orders) and online services, or is required by law, the user has given their consent, and also because of our legitimate interests.
+We process the personal data of our users to the extent that this is necessary to provide a functional website and our content and services.
+The processing of personal data of our users takes place regularly only with the consent of the user.
+An exception applies in such cases

-Personal data is only passed on to third parties with the consent of the person concerned.
+Personal data will only be passed on to third parties with the consent of the person concerned.

 2. Legal basis for the processing of personal data